believer/lol-slack/README.md

 $ npm start
 ```

-This starts one route at http://localhost:3000/lol.
-Slash commands send a `POST` with some data.
+This starts one `POST` route at [http://localhost:3000/lol](http://localhost:3000/lol).
 So to test it post a JSON object on the form of for example:

 ```
 {